 In this assignment, you must implement a random search algorithm which generates solutions by uniform random placement of shapes within a predefined rectangular area.
-Since this is a random search, it is not expected to produce good results.
+Since this is a random search, rather than a more intelligent heuristic search, it is expected to produce poor results.
 It will serve as a baseline to compare your future EAs against.